oliver6596/oliver-level-design-test-template/README.md

 # Gorilla Locomotion?

-If you'd like the be able to test your level on device directly, with gorilla locomotion, we recomment this template instead: https://github.com/NormalVR/GorillaTemplate
+If you'd like the be able to test your level on a VR device with gorilla locomotion, we recomment this template instead: https://github.com/NormalVR/GorillaTemplate

 Here’s a tutorial of how to set it up initially: https://www.youtube.com/watch?v=cYANUINPako (the multiplayer step and other stuff passed the 4min mark in the video can be skipped if you don't want to do the multiplayer part)